OpenFreeEnergy/ExampleNotebooks/rbfe_tutorial/cli_tutorial.md

   `quickrun` call using `--n-protocol-repeats=1`.
   **Note:** `openfe`'s default behaviour is that it needs three repeats to calculate the uncertainty (i.e. standard deviation) in an estimate.
-By settings `--n-protocol-repeats` to 1, you must execute the transformation a minimum of 3 times.
+By setting `--n-protocol-repeats` to 1, you must execute the transformation a minimum of 3 times.

 Planning the campaign may take some time due to the complex series of tasks involved: